 Job Description

 The Family Finding Specialist I conducts research to identify and locate additional family members and other kin for foster children.
+The case load for a Family Finding Specialist I is 5 to 6 cases with a goal of completing 6 cases per month.

 - Research Department of Human Services (DHS) and EPIC ‘Ohana database and other materials for pertinent information on foster children, family members and support system.

-- Access and utilize internet search engines, genealogy websites, social media, and other on-line sites to identify and locate potential family members
+- Access and utilize internet search engines, genealogy websites, social media, and other on-line sites to identify and locate potential family members.

 - Collaborate with program manager, staff and Child Welfare Services (CWS) worker to assess and prioritize viability of contact with known and found family members.